nomyfan/patch-package-py/README.md

 This command:

-- Resolves the package from your current virtual environment (`.venv`)
+- Resolves the package from an environment path
+  - if omitted, it detects from the current directory (`/.venv`)
 - Creates a temporary virtual environment
 - Installs the same version of the package without dependencies
 - Sets up a git repository for tracking changes